German efficiency

 This video is full of rather embarrassing clichés.
 And those clichés say more about the people repeating them than they do about the people they purport to describe.

-Germany has the fourth-largest economy on the planet with only ca. eighty million people.
+Germany has the third-largest economy on the planet with only ca. eighty-five million people.
 Many of their companies dominate their markets.
 As if the German people did not know how to solve problems.

 As one German commenter wrote: “I really don’t get how we are one of the most productive and powerful economies in the world while having to agree with this 100% at the same time.”